 Despite being a critical part of biogas operations, desulphurisation is an often-overlooked optimisation parameter due to the difficulties involved with acquiring accurate and reliable H2S measurements in biogas processing.

 With this project, the operator wants to dynamically adjust the FeCl2 injection rate to optimise his cost of chemicals while maintaining the optimal lifespan on costly activated carbon filters and protecting the delicate membrane system from corrosion induced by hydrogen sulphide spikes.

 An inline SulfiLoggerTM H2S sensor was installed outdoors in a side-stream right after one of the five anaerobic digesters.
 The sensor measured directly in the wet and unconditioned biogas with temperature and pressure ratings well within the specifications of the sensor.
-The ATEX certified SulfiLoggerTM sensor provided continuous, online H2S data via a cloud solution with data points updated every minute.
+The ATEX certified SulfiLoggerTM sensor provided continuous, online H2S data via a cloud solution.
 The sensor could also have been integrated into the company’s existing PLC/SCADA system using the sensor’s 4-20 mA output.

 The SulfiLoggerTM H2S sensor provided the plant operator with a complete overview of the real-time presence of hydrogen sulphide after the digester.
 Disregarding the fluctuations, the H2S levels in the gas coming out of the digester were generally quite low, suggesting the operator is dosing excessive quantities of FeCl2 for long periods of time.